 ・Okinawa was originally an independent nation called “Ryuku” and was not part of Japan.

-It was a maritime nation and had trading and diplomatic relationships with China, Japan, Korea and other South Eastern Asian countries.
-Kingdom of Ryuku was a small nation with the total population of 170,000.
+・There was a “Kingdom of Ryuku”, which lasted for 450 years, until 1879.
+It was a maritime nation and had trading and diplomatic relationships with China, Japan, Korea and other South-Eastern Asian countries.
+The Kingdom of Ryuku was a small nation with a total population of 170,000.

-・There is no railway trains in Okinawa.
+・There are no railway trains in Okinawa.

 ・Karate, a martial art, originated in Okinawa.
-About 1.5 percent of the population of Okinawa are members of Japan Karatedo Federation and the rate is the highest among all prefectures in Japan.
-Many school children attend Dojo(martial arts gym) after school.
+About 1.5 percent of Okinawa’s population are members of the Japan Karate-Do Federation.
+This rate is the highest among all prefectures in Japan.
+Many schoolchildren attend dojos (martial arts gyms) after school.

 ・There are 363 islands in Okinawa Prefecture.

 ・Several types of fruits, vegetables and plants cannot be taken from Okinawa to mainland Japan because of quarantine regulations.